tak-oshima/anime-gpt/README.md

 ## Usage

 This webhook is set up to handle text messages.
-When a user sends a text message to your LINE bot, the webhook will reply with "You said: [text]".
+When a user sends a text message to your LINE bot, the webhook will echo the message back to the user.

 Feel free to customize the `app/handlers/message_handler.py` file to create your own message handling logic.